Links to banks, stocks, exchanges…

 “Three Rivers” 2

-The model is opposite the top of the “Three Mountains”.
-It appears that the minimum price level is checked three times.
+The model is opposite to the top of the “Three Mountains”.
+It appears when the minimum price level is tested three times.
 A bottom reversal signal is confirmed when prices rise above the intermediate highs of the pattern.

 Candlesticks with short bodies form the pattern.
-The downward price gap confirms the formation of a “sloping top”.
+The downward price gap confirms the formation of a “Slow Top”.

 A necessary element of a flat top and its confirmation is a window opened downwards (price gap).

 The pattern is formed in a declining market when prices start a trough.
-Then, a window appears up.
+Then, a window appears upwards.

 An upward price gap is required as confirmation that prices have made a bottom.